Welcome to the 2019 Kettle Moraine Press Association Summer Journalism Workshop: Tales as Old as Time. This year's SJW will take place July 21-24.

 For your own protection, be sure to lock the door to your room at all times.
 Do not leave your room unlocked even if you are only going down the hall.
 The doors have coded locks, so if you forget your number, contact the summer assistant assigned to your residence hall.

-Check-in will take place in the lobby of Straz Tower on Sunday from 8 a.m. - 8:45 a.m.
-You will not be permitted to check in without registration fees being paid and any additional forms signed and turned in.
+Check-in will take place in the lobby of Wells Hall on Sunday from 9 a.m. - 9:45 a.m.
+You will not be permitted to check in without registration fees being paid and any additional forms signed and turned in to the director.
 At the check-in you will receive a packet with an up-to-date schedule with room locations.

 *NOTE LUNCH WILL NOT BE SERVED ON SUNDAY